 Why?
 Because the vast majority of visitors to the park arrive as part of a group tour from Split (2.5 hours away), Rijeka (2 hours) or Zadar (1.5 hours).
 Since all of these tours require a few hours drive, the barrage of tour buses arrive at the park primarily around 10am each day.

 To get the most enjoyment out of our visit, I knew we needed to visit either first thing in the morning or late afternoon and avoid the mid-day hours entirely.
-This was why we chose to get a rental car and spend a night near the park the night before our planned visit.
+This is why we chose to get a rental car and spend a night near the park the night before our visit.
 We wanted to hit the ground running right at the 7am opening time.

 Another bucket list item checked off the list.